How to buy Qube (QUB) shares in Australia

 Qube share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Qube's is 1.2145.
-This would suggest that Qube's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Qube's is 0.843.
+This would suggest that Qube's shares are less volatile than average (for this exchange).

 Frequently asked questions